jewelsofthought/neshama/site/posts/parashot/Bereishit.md

 n1:21] <b>וַיִּבְרָ֣א אֱלֹהִ֔ים</b> &mdash; <i>And God created.</i> On the first day it referred to Creation from nothing; here it refers to the hugh size of some fish; and the last time it is used (v.27), it refers to the Creation of Man. (<i>Abarbanel</i>)

 <blockquote>
-Rashi n1:21] <b>התנינים</b> &mdash; <i>the ... sea monsters.</i>  This refers to the Leviathan and its mate, for He created them male and female, and He slew the female and salted her away for the righteous in the future, for if they would propagate, the world could not exist because of them. הַתַּנִינִם is missing the final “yud,” which denotes the plural hence the implication that the Leviathan did not remain two, but that its number was reduced to one [from <i>Gen. Rabbah</i> 7:4, <i>Midrash Chaseroth V’Yetheroth</i>, <i>Batei Midrashoth</i>, vol 2, p.
+Rashi n1:21] <b>התנינים</b> &mdash; <i>the ... sea monsters.</i>  This refers to the Leviathan and its mate, for He created them male and female, and He slew the female and salted her away for the righteous in the future, for if they would propagate, the world could not exist because of them. הַתַּנִינִם is missing the final "yud," which denotes the plural hence the implication that the Leviathan did not remain two, but that its number was reduced to one [from <i>Gen. Rabbah</i> 7:4, <i>Midrash Chaseroth V'Yetheroth</i>, <i>Batei Midrashoth</i>, vol 2, p.
 225].
 </blockquote>

 </article>